-When seeking the unique tax benefits and risk-adjusted returns available with investment properties, a complex set of interdependencies must be weighted and factored.
-If not, all of those benefits can be lost.
+When seeking the unique tax benefits and potential risk-adjusted returns available with investment properties, a complex set of interdependencies should be weighted and factored*.

-Your real estate broker isn’t a tax expert.
+Your real estate broker probably isn’t a tax expert.
 Your advisor, accountant, or attorney?
-Not real estate investors.
-Without a trusted partner, it’s easy to make decisions that destroy returns and undermine your plans for the future.
+May not be real estate investors.
+Realized may be able to bridge that gap.

-As you approach retirement or other life milestones, properties must be sold or exchanged to meet changing income needs, risk preferences, and investment goals.
-That’s when you’re most likely to pay a painful price.
+As you approach retirement or other life milestones, properties may need to be sold or exchanged to meet changing income needs, risk preferences, and investment goals.

-Many investment property owners aren’t aware of 1031 exchanges and the tremendous tax benefits and superior returns they can support over time.
+Some investment property owners aren’t aware of 1031 exchanges and the tax benefits and potential returns they can support over time.

-Most investors who complete 1031 exchanges don’t take full advantage of their power, limiting their tax benefits, creating unnecessary risk, and undermining risk-adjusted returns.
+Some investors who complete 1031 exchanges don’t always take full advantage of their power, which could limit their potential tax benefits, creating potential unintended risk, and may affect potential returns.

-Without a sophisticated wealth management strategy for your investment properties, you risk sacrificing a large portion of the property wealth you’ve worked so hard to accumulate.
+A wealth management strategy for your investment properties could help protect the wealth you’ve worked so hard to accumulate.